emryll/portfolio/README.md

 I do not yet have a degree, as I haven't started university yet, but that is incoming in a few years.
 I'm getting a masters in computer science.

 ## Static malware analysis engine and React front-end
-I learned React just for this.
+I'm learning React just for this.
 #### What is it?
 A website to which you can upload a file, this file will then get sent to the server and fed to a static malware analysis engine, which will score it on different tests performed, and then a final score is calculated based on these results, this final score is a number 0-100, describing how certain the engine is of it being malicious, 100 being definitely malicious.